loolishen/Fiery-Dragons-Board-Game/demo/README.md

 ## demo/executables

 This folder contains the built executable for launching the game:
-- zip file: fieryDragons.zip
+- zip file:  Sprint3-SwiftCrafters-Executable.zip
   - Platform: Windows
   - Steps to run application:
     - Download and extract zip file.
-    - Open a terminal and navigate to fieryDragons/bin, where 'fieryDragons' is the extracted folder.
-Example ```cd Downloads/fieryDragons/bin```
+    - Open a terminal and navigate to Sprint3-SwiftCrafters-Executable/bin, where ' Sprint3-SwiftCrafters-Executable' is the extracted folder.
+Example ```cd Downloads/Sprint3-SwiftCrafters-Executable/bin```
     - Run the command ```./start-game``` to launch the game application.

 ## demo/src/main